Global Fashion Management MA

 Course overview

-You will study at two internationally renowned Schools at the University of Leeds.
-The School of Design, as the principal school, affords you the opportunity to draw creative mastery, inspiration, and ideas from various creative resources.
-Studying at the Business School enhances your strategic thinking and sharpens your business acumen.
+You’ll study at two internationally renowned Schools.
+The School of Design affords you the opportunity to draw artistic mastery, inspiration, and ideas from various creative resources.
+And studying at the Business School enhances your strategic thinking and business acumen.

 Course details and modules